WatForm/fortress/QuantifierExpansion.md

 If all sorts are limited in their set of values then the problem is decidable, but we don't know if the solver's algorithms recognize this as a decidable problem.

-(2A) assume the use of datatypes makes the solver think the problem is finite and exists/forall quantifiers are okay (already added to FortressCompilers.scala)
+(2A) assume the use of datatypes makes the solver think the problem is finite and exists/forall quantifiers are okay (already added to FortressCompilers.scala) ClosureElimination requires nnf so we can't get rid of that step.
+For testing with QUF we might want to simplify this further.

 ```
 abstract class DatatypeMethodNoRangeCompiler() extends LogicCompiler {